Liss, Hampshire: Victorian period

 Liss remained primarily an agricultural village in an open setting, but became known in the 19th century for the production of peppermint, an industry sponsored by the Money family of Stodham Park.
 The mint was grown, distilled and sold at 4d a pint.

 Stodham Park House was built about 1820 as part of the Money family Estate.
 It has three storeys and a basement with an imposing four-pillared porch with steps to the main door.
-Clara Maria Burdett, apparently tracing her family to the Norman Conquest, married into the Money-Coutts of Stodham Park (died 22 December 1899) and lived at the house.
+Clara Maria Burdett married into the Money-Coutts of Stodham Park (died 22 December 1899) and lived at the house.
 The family donated the existing Village Hall.

 The village was radically altered in 19th century, essentially being moved eastwards by new developments.
 The newer centre is late Victorian in character.
 The Southern Railway came from the North East to East Liss (and then along the Rother Valley towards Portsmouth) in 1859.
 East Liss became the Village of Liss.

-The enclosure of the commons and wastelands (see Inclosure Act) occurred in 1864.
+The enclosure of the commons and wastelands occurred by an inclosure act in 1864.
 Station Road, St Mary's Road, Western Road, the shopping area, the beginning of Hill Brow Road, Andlers Ash Road, Liss Forest Road, Mint Road, the original village school and the Village Hall were all built on enclosed land.
 Under the Inclosure Award the West Liss Recreation Ground, the four allotments sites "for the labouring poor of the parish" and a number of roads were created.
 Under the local-government reforms of 1894, management of the village's affairs passed from Vestry to the new Parish Council.

 St Mary's Church was built in 1892–94 (Arthur Blomfield) to serve the new parts of the village, replacing St Peter at West Liss, which remains an intact 13th-century structure with its few later additions.
 The original construction of St Mary's consisted of a chancel with a north transept for the organ and a vestry, and a nave with north and south aisles and a north porch in plain 13th-century style.
 It is built of local sandstone with dressed quoins, with brick lining.

+The tower, designed by Edward Maufe (well known for his work at Guildford Cathedral) was completed in 1932, and a ring of eight bells was cast in 1937 by the firm Mears & Stainbank at Whitechapel Bell Foundry.
+The bells are hung for traditional Change ringing, and the heaviest weighs 630kg (12cwt-1qtr-16lbs).

 The Education Board Schools were built in 1872, and enlarged in 1878 and again in 1888.

 In 1911, an iron mission hall is recorded at Hill Brow with a Wesleyan chapel at East Liss, and for Plymouth Brethren a meeting-house at West Liss.

-The tower of St Mary's was added in 1932 – again from local sandstone – and it became the Parish Church in 1959.